-To request a job shadow at Saint Luke's, please call (816) 936-8709 or mwooldridge@saint-lukes.org.
-Observation hours are available on Fridays, 7:30 a.m. - noon.
+To request a job shadow at Saint Luke's, please leave a voicemail at (816) 932-2783 or email Justin Pannullo at jpannullo@saintlukeskc.org.
+Observation hours are available on Monday - Friday, 7:30 a.m. - noon.

 REFLECTION PAPER

 In order to ensure your commitment to the career of radiologic technology, this program requires the submission of a 2 page, typed reflection paper with application.